 • Streamlined

-Can UK Graduates apply for Harvard?
+Can UK graduates apply for Harvard?

 Yes, graduates from the UK can certainly apply to Harvard University for a range of postgraduate programmes, including master’s and doctoral degrees.
-Harvard University welcomes applications from international students, including those hailing from the United Kingdom.
+Harvard University welcomes applications from international students, including those from the United Kingdom.

-However, getting into Harvard is quite competitive.
+However, getting into Harvard is competitive.
 Applicants undergo evaluation based on their academic achievements, standardised test scores, letters of recommendation, personal statements, and other relevant factors.

 Each department or school within Harvard may have its own set of admission criteria and application deadlines.
 Additionally, international applicants may need to meet additional requirements, such as demonstrating proficiency in English through standardised tests like the TOEFL or IELTS.

-Create a Perfect Harvard CV
+Create a perfect Harvard CV

 Writing a Harvard CV, whether you want to show that you have studied at or are applying to this prestigious university, requires exceptional sophistication and attention to detail.